-The proposed bill, effective January 1, 2026, amends existing laws to allow parents to enroll their children in any public school within New Hampshire, thereby establishing an open enrollment system across the state.
-This change is marked by the insertion of new legal language that modifies the requirement for school attendance from a specific school in the child's resident district to any public school.
-Additionally, the definition of "legal resident" is updated to indicate that residency is determined by being domiciled in the state rather than within a specific school district.
+The proposed bill amends existing laws to allow parents in New Hampshire to enroll their children in any public school within the state, rather than being limited to schools in their resident district.
+The introductory paragraph of RSA 193:1 is revised to require parents to ensure their children attend "a public school" instead of "the public school to which the child is assigned in the child's resident district."
+Additionally, the definition of "legal resident" in RSA 193:12 is updated to indicate that a legal resident is someone domiciled in the state, not just within a specific school district.
 The bill also clarifies that the commissioner of the department of education will only consider state residency when addressing residency issues.

 Statutes affected: